kshitij79/Cine-Sage-Insights/README.md

 - `scripts/`: Scripts used for data scraping and processing.
 - `README.md`: General information and overview of the repository.

-### Getting Started
-To get started with CineSage Insights, clone the repository and explore the various directories to understand the structure and components of the project.

 ### Contribution
 This project is a collaborative effort of Team 20 in CSE 6242.
-Contributions are welcome to enhance the tool's capabilities and accuracy.

 ---